dotnet/coreclr/README.md

 Where you can see the operating system and CPU architecture, and the build type are part of the name.
-While the 'raw' output of the build is sometimes useful, normally you are only interested in the Nuget packages that were built, which are placed in the direoctyr
+While the 'raw' output of the build is sometimes useful, normally you are only interested in the Nuget packages that were built, which are placed in the directory

 * bin\Product\Windows_NT.x64.Release\.nuget\pkg

 directory.
 These packages are the 'output' of your build.

-See [Using Your Build](Documentation/UsingYourBuild.md) for instructions on creating a program that uses your new runtime.
+See [Using Your Build](Documentation/workflowUsingYourBuild.md) for instructions on creating a program that uses your new runtime.

 -------------------
 ## Contributing to Repository